aaronmams/jekyll-now/_posts/2017-01-06-Sentiment analysis 4: naive bayes.md

 * $$P(d_{j}|C)$$ the likelihood of the document
 * $$P(C)$$ the prior probability of observing a document class.

 In the simplest case of conditional independence that we have been operating under (meaning that the occurance of words in a document is independent of other words in the document), the probability of observing document $$j$$ in class $$i$$ can be expressed as a combination of the probabilities of observing the words in document $$j$$, ($$w$$) conditional on the document belonging to class $$i$$.
-More specifically, the posterior probability that document $$j$$ is positive is,
+More specifically, the likelihood that document $$j$$ is positive is,

 $$P(d_{j}|C=p)=\Pi_{t}[b_{jt}P(w_{t}|C=p)+(1-b_{it})(1-P(w_{t}|C=p))]$$